12 Best Christmas Flower DIY Projects to Brighten the Holidays

 Choosing the Right Flowers for Christmas illustrative image

-The foundation of any successful Christmas flower DIY project starts with selecting the right blooms.
-I’ve learned (sometimes the hard way) that not all flowers are created equal when it comes to holiday decorating.
+The foundation of any successful Christmas flower DIY project starts with selecting the right blooms and greenery.
+I’ve learned (sometimes the hard way) that not all flowers are created equal when it comes to holiday decorating, especially if you want your designs to last through a busy season of parties and cozy nights in.

-• Poinsettias – The quintessential Christmas flower with its vibrant red bracts.
-I’ve found that smaller varieties work beautifully in arrangements.
+• Poinsettias – The quintessential Christmas flower with vibrant red (or white and pink) bracts.
+Smaller varieties work beautifully in arrangements and table centerpieces.

 • Amaryllis – These dramatic blooms create instant impact.
-I once built an entire centerpiece around a single stunning amaryllis.
+I once built an entire centerpiece around a single stunning amaryllis stem and it stole the show.

 • Roses – Red and white roses add classic elegance.
-They’re surprisingly durable too—I’ve had arrangements last the entire holiday season.
+They’re surprisingly durable—I’ve had rose-based arrangements last the entire holiday season with basic care.

-• Holly – Those glossy green leaves and bright red berries are Christmas in plant form.
+• Holly – Glossy green leaves and bright red berries are Christmas in plant form.
 Just watch the prickles!
-(My fingers have learned this lesson repeatedly.)
+My fingers have learned this lesson repeatedly.

 • Carnations – Budget-friendly and long-lasting.
-I dye white carnations red and green for extra festive flair.
+I love dyeing white carnations red or green for extra festive flair.

-• Evergreen branches – Pine, spruce, or cedar provide structure and that wonderful holiday scent.
+• Evergreen branches – Pine, spruce, or cedar provide structure, fragrance, and that timeless Christmas feel.
+I always keep a bundle on hand during December.

 DIY Christmas Flower Arrangements